groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/managing-dictionaries/synonym-dictionary.md

 productName: GroupDocs.Search for .NET
 hideChildren: False
 ---
 The [SynonymDictionary](https://apireference.groupdocs.com/net/search/groupdocs.search.dictionaries/synonymdictionary) class is designed to store synonyms in an index.
-For information on searching using synonyms, see the [Synonym dictionary]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/synonym-dictionary.md" >}}) page.
+For information on searching using synonyms, see the [Synonym search]({{< ref "search/net/developer-guide/advanced-usage/searching/synonym-search.md" >}}) page.

 To get the number of synonyms in the dictionary, use the [Count](https://apireference.groupdocs.com/net/search/groupdocs.search.dictionaries/synonymdictionary/properties/count) property.